The Scotland-Malawi chitenje cloth was officially launched in Glasgow on 6th October. Now’s your chance to buy it before it sells out!

 Any profits from the sale of the cloth will be re-invested back into the Malawi Scotland Partnership, helping keep membership fees for our partners in Malawi as low as possible.

-Current products made, in Malawi, from the new official Malawi-Scotland chitenjes cloth include:
+Made in Malawi: Browse the current produce from the new official Malawi-Scotland chitenjes cloth

 Any profits go back into supporting the work of the Malawi Scotland Partnership.